 - Your child, stepchild, foster child, or a descendant of any of them (for example, your grandchild).
-A legally adopted child is considered your child. - Your brother, sister, half brother, half sister, stepbrother, or stepsister. - Your father, mother, grandparent, or other direct ancestor. - Your stepfather or stepmother. - A son or daughter of your brother or sister. - A brother or sister of your father or mother. - Your son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, or sister-in-law.
+A legally adopted child is considered your child. - Your sibling(s), half sibling(s), or step-sibling(s). - Your parent(s), grandparent(s), or other direct ancestor(s). - Your step-parent(s). - A child of your sibling(s). - A sibling of your parent(s). - The spouse of your child, the parent(s) of your spouse, the sibling(s) of your spouse.